 When first getting into Chinese tea, the act is rinsing tea before drinking it is often a new concept.

-Although many Westerners don’t rinse their tea, in China, it is commonplace.
+Although many Westerners don’t rinse their tea, in China it is rather common when brewing some types of tea, such as puer.

-Most people wash their fruits and vegetables before consuming them, so why not rinse tea?
+After all, most people wash their fruits and vegetables before consuming them, so it makes sense to rinse tea before drinking it.

 Why Does the Tea Need Rinsed?